soloveyy/react-switcher-and-timeline/README.md

 # Switcher and Timeline project

-This project was written on React js as tasks for a junior front developer offer.
+This project was written on React js as tasks for a junior frontend developer offer.